mhogrefe/malachite/docs/_posts/2022-07-03-exhaustive.md

 My original solution was just to skip over the invalid indices, with a bit of extra logic to determine when both input iterators are finished.
 This was very slow: out of the first $$n$$ pairs, only about $$2 \sqrt n$$ are valid, and the situation gets worse for higher-arity tuples.
 So what does `exhaustive_pairs` do instead?

 Again, we can leverage the bit map!
 This scenario is actually what led me to make the bit map an explicit object in memory.
 What `exhaustive_pairs` does is notice when one of its iterators has completed, and then adjusts the bit map on the fly.
 In this particular case, it realizes that since `exhaustive_bools` produces two elements, it only needs a single bit for indexing; and then bit map is modified from $$[1, 0, 1, 0, 1, 0, 1, 0, \ldots]$$, to $$[1, 0, 0, 0, 0, 0, 0, \ldots]$$.
 In general, modifying the bit map on the fly is dangerous because you might end up repeating some output that you've already produced, but `exhaustive_pairs` only modifies the part of the map that hasn't been used yet.

+If the finite iterator's length is a power of 2, as it was in this example, then updating the bit map results in all indices being valid.
+If it isn't a power of 2, then some indices will remain invalid; for example, in `exhaustive_pairs(exhaustive_naturals(), 0..6)` the bit map will be updated from $$[1, 0, 1, 0, 1, 0, 1, 0, \ldots]$$, to $$[1, 0, 1, 0, 1, 0, 0, 0, \ldots]$$, so that the index of the second pair slot will vary from 0 to 7, and only $$3/4$$ of all the indices will be valid.
+But this is a constant proportion; it's much better than the earlier example where only $$(2 \sqrt n)/n$$ were valid.

 (In this particular case, the best thing to do would be to use `lex_pairs(exhaustive_naturals(), exhaustive_bools())`, which would produce (0, false), (0, true), (1, false), (1, true), and so on.
 But in general, when you call `exhaustive_pairs(xs, ys)` you might not know ahead of time whether ys is short, long, or infinite.)